 What does my registration fee include?
 Your Spring on the Satilla registration is all inclusive.
 It includes all meals, shuttle services and campsites as well as a T-shirt, boat decals, maps and river descriptions, a year’s membership to Georgia River Network, entertainment, activities, and educational programs.
 Campsite has limited indoor toilet/shower facilities.

 What’s a Canoe-A-Thon?
-Like a walk-a-thon, Paddle Georgia’s 2016 Canoe-A-Thon which began Aug.
-1, 2015 will raise money for Georgia River Network.
+Like a walk-a-thon, Paddle Georgia’s 2017 Canoe-A-Thon which began Aug.
+1, 2016 will raise money for Georgia River Network.
 Each participant is asked to solicit donations on a per-mile basis.
-Those participants generating more than $450 may choose to have their Spring on the Satilla registration fee reimbursed.
+Those participants generating more than $460 may choose to have their Spring on the Satilla registration fee reimbursed.
 Top Canoe-A-Thon fundraisers are eligible to secure registration for Paddle Georgia 2017.
 Click here for more details.
 Canoe-A-Thoners compete for gifts and prizes, including new canoes and kayaks and other great goods from The Outside World and our many other sponsors.
-These prizes will be awarded at Paddle Georgia 2016 on the Conasauga and Oostanaula Rivers (Canoe-a-thon participants do not need to present to win these prizes).
+These prizes will be awarded at Paddle Georgia 2017 on the Etowah River (Canoe-a-thon participants do not need to present to win these prizes).
 Participants can sign-up and start raising funds immediately!

 How will Spring on the Satilla be different from other Paddle Georgia events?
 First, it’s on the breathtaking Satilla, a true south Georgia blackwater beauty that wanders between cypress and tupelo-lined banks.
 For two days we will camp at rustic Satilla Lodge, a privately-owned retreat that overlooks the river.
 Camping is tent camping only with limited access to indoor facilities, showers and toilets.
 Like other Paddle Georgia events, transportation will be provided to and from launch sites/take outs, and since our campsite remains the same both nights, there’s no need to carry your gear in your boat…or load up to move camp!
 Catered meals will be provided, and at the end of each day’s paddle, you will always have access to your vehicle.